 - In some cases the judge may also consider the defendant’s criminal history

-Also see our article about the early termination of probation in Nevada.
+Also see our article about the early termination of probation.

 Can a defendant appeal a sentence?